HUD-FMR-Time-Series-Analysis/project_repo/README.md

 | Word | Definition |
 | :---------| :------------------------ |
+| CBSA | Core Based Statistical Area (CBSA) is an Office of Management and Budget(OMB) defined area containing a large population nucleus, or urban area, and adjacent communities that have a high degree of integration with that nucleus.
+There are two types of CBSAs: Metropolitan statistical areas (MSAs) and micropolitan statistical areas (µSAs).
 | Entity ID | An entity id is a code the federal government uses to uniquely identify Metropolitan Statistical Areas.
 In the case of the San Antonio - New Braunfel MSA, the entity id is 'METRO41700M41700'
 | MSA | Metropolitan Statistical Area.
 This is a federally defined area that is used by the government to aggregate statistics for metropolitan areas.
 Each MSA is identified by an entity id code.